 The Olymp Trade Company provides all traders with the same trading conditions.

-VIP users are an exception.
+Expert users are an exception.
 Such traders get increased profitability and other privileges.
-However, the process of getting the VIP status is strictly regulated.
+However, the process of getting the Expert status is strictly regulated.
 It is possible to get one using the platform’s features, not the communication on social networks.